-Sapropterin dihydrochloride is a synthetic form of BH4, the cofactor for the enzyme phenylalanii hydroxylase (PAH).
+Sapropterin dihydrochloride is a synthetic form of BH4, the cofactor for the enzyme phenylalaning hydroxylase (PAH).
 PAH hydroxylates Phe through an oxidative reaction to form tyrosine.
 In patients with PKU, PAH activity is absent or deficient.
-Treatment with BH4 can activate residual PAH enzyme activity, improve the normal oxidative metabolism of Phe, and decrease Phe levels in some patients.
+Treatment with BH4 can activate residual PAH enzyme activity,

-In PKU patients who are responsive to BH4 treatment, blood Phe levels decrease within 24 hours after a single administration of sapropterin dihydrochloride, although maximal effect on Phe level may take up to a month, depending on the patient.
+In PKU patients who are responsive to BH4 treatment, blood Phe levels decrease within 24 hours after a month, depending on the patient.
 A single daily dose of sapropterin dihydrochloride is adequate to maintain stable blood Phe levels over a 24-hour period.
 Twelve patients with blood Phe levels ranging from 516 to 986 $\mu$ mol/L (mean 747 $\pm$ 153 $\mu$ mol/L) were assessed with 24-hour blood Phe level monitoring following a daily morning dose of 10 mg/kg per day.
 The blood Phe level remained stable during a 24-hour observation period.
 No substantial increases in blood Phe levels were observed following food intake throughout the 24-hour period.

-at doses of 5 mg/kg per day, then 20 mg/kg per day, and then 10 mg/kg per day (Study 3) /see Clinical Studies (14.1)].
+Sapropterin dihydrochloride dose-response relationship was studied in an open-label, forced titration study at doses of 5 mg/kg per day, then 20 mg/kg per day, and then 10 mg/kg per day (Study 3) (see Clinical Studies (14.1)/.
 Individual blood Phe levels were highly variable among patients.
-The mean blood Phe level observe at the end of each 2-week dosing period decreased as the dose of sapropterin dihydrochloride increased nstrating an inverse relationship between the dose of sapropterin dihydrochloride and mean blood Phe Cardiac Electrophysiology
+The mean blood Phe level observed at the end of each 2-week dosing period decreased as the dose of sapropterin dihydrochloride increased, emonstrating an inverse relationship between the dose of sapropterin dihydrochloride and mean blood Phe